Category:

 O'Connor had acted in theater productions while in New York and Dublin during the 1950s, but his breakthrough role was in the Broadway adaption of the James Joyce novel "Ulysses."
 He made his television debut in 1960 with two appearances on the show "Sunday Showcase," and in addition to several other minor roles on television, he was featured in four episodes of the show "Armstrong Circle Theater."

-He made his film debut with a minor role in the drama "A Fever in the Blood."
+Carroll made his film debut with a minor role in the drama "A Fever in the Blood."
 Throughout the sixties, he made numerous minor and guest appearances on television and film.
-In television, he had roles on the shows "The Americans," "The Untouchables," "The Outer Limits," "The Dick Powell Theatre," "Voyage to the Bottom of the Sea," "Mission: Impossible," and "The Magical World of Disney."
+He had roles on the shows "The Americans," "The Untouchables," "The Outer Limits," "The Dick Powell Theatre," "Voyage to the Bottom of the Sea," "Mission: Impossible," and "The Magical World of Disney."
 He was in the films "Lonely Are the Brave," "Cleopatra," "In Harm's Way," "What Did You Do in the War, Daddy?," "Death of A Gunfighter," and "Marlowe."
 By the end of the decade, O'Connor had moved to Italy, and producer Norman Lear asked him to come back to New York and star in the television series "Justice for All."
-O'Connor signed on to play the role of Archie Justice.
-After several pilot episodes had been shot, the network producing the show changed to CBS, and they changed the show's name to "All in the Family" and the main character's name to Archie Bunker.
+Carroll signed on to play the role of Archie Justice.
+After two pilot episodes had been shot, the network producing the show switched to CBS, and they changed the show's name to "All in the Family" and the main character's name to Archie Bunker.

 (Photo by Hulton Archive/Getty Images)